Brocade Communications Systems: Fibre Channel

-Brocade's first Fibre Channel switch SilkWorm 1000 (SW1000) (released in 1997) was based on the "Stitch" 1 Gbit/s ASIC and their own VxWorks-based firmware (Fabric OS or FOS).
+Brocade's first Fibre Channel switch SilkWorm 1000 (SW1000) (released in 1997) was based on the "Stitch" 1 Gbit/s ASIC and its own VxWorks-based firmware (Fabric OS or FOS).
 SilkWorm eventually came to be a long-lived marketing designation for an entire line of products, with the first product being retro-named the SilkWorm 1000 (SW1000) to distinguish it from subsequent platforms.
 Bruce Bergman was the CEO during most of this period.
 Product names were generally puns on various kinds of woven fabric, since a switched Fibre Channel network is also called a "fabric".
 The SilkWorm 1000 series included the SilkWorm I and II launched in 1997 with 16 ports.
 In 1998, the SilkWorm Express launched with 8 ports.

 In 1998, Gregory Reyes joined the company as CEO.
 Between 1999 and 2000, Brocade launched several 1 Gbit/s switches including the SilkWorm 2800 (16-ports), SilkWorm 2400 (8-ports), SilkWorm 2250 (16-ports) and the SilkWorm 2050 (8-ports) based on the Loom ASIC.
 In 2001, Brocade released the SilkWorm 6400, which was designated a "director" similarly to IBM ESCON directors already well-established in the mainframe computer market.
 The term "director" became universally used for more expensive FC switches.

 From 2001 to 2003, Brocade released switches based on its third generation ASIC, "BLOOM" (Big LOOM).
 BLOOM introduced increased throughput of 2 Gbit/s.
 Between 2001-2002 the SilkWorm 3800 (16-ports) and SilkWorm 3200 (8-ports), and SilkWorm 3900 (32-ports) were launched.
 Brocade integrated BLOOM into its first "pure" director, the SilkWorm 12000, in April 2002.
 The director offered up to 128 ports in two 64-port pseudo-switches (domains).
 The 12000 represented several internal architecture and technical changes besides the new ASIC: it had an upgraded control processor architecture (Intel i960 moved to PowerPC 405GP), changed the embedded operating system (FOS v4.0 migrated from Wind River Systems VxWorks to MontaVista Linux), and introduced the backplane architecture (hierarchical PCI buses with replaceable blades attached to a backplane).
 The Bloom ASIC also introduced a notable capability of frame-level Fibre Channel trunking, which provided high throughput with load balancing across multiple cables.
 It needed to be implemented in the ASIC hardware to ensure in-order delivery of frames.
 Also, hot firmware upgrade was introduced with FOS v4.1 in October 2003.

 At the time, Brocade's main rival, McDATA, held over 90% market share in director segment, owing to a strong position first in the ESCON market, and then in the FICON market.
 The SilkWorm 12000 director gained over one-third of the market share after its release in 2002.
 Brocade added mainframe customers with FICON and FICON CUP support on the SilkWorm 12000.